guilhermetavares/restkiss/docs/extending.rst

 Per-Method Data
 ---------------

-Because Restless can serve plain old Python objects (anything JSON serializable
+Because Restkiss can serve plain old Python objects (anything JSON serializable
 + ``datetime`` + ``decimal``), the ultimate form of control is simply to load your data however you want, then return a simple/serializable form.